Qthan/s2n/tests/sidewinder/README.md

 ### High level overview
 A program has a timing side channel if the amount of time needed to execute it depends on the value of a secret input to the program.
 Sidewinder take a program, annotates every instruction with its runtime cost, and then generates a mathematical formula which symbolically represents the cost of executing the program given an input.
 Sidewinder then asks an automated theorem prover, called a Satisfiability Modulo Theories (SMT) solver, if there is a pair of secret inputs to the program that would take different amounts of time to process.
 The SMT solver, using clever heuristics, exhaustively searches the state of all possible program inputs, and either returns a proof that there is no timing side-channel, or an example of a pair of inputs that lead to a timing channel, along with the estimated leakage.

+### User annotations
+In addition to the standard assert()/assume()/ annotations supported through SMACK There are several annotations supported by Sidewinder, which allow the user to pass information to the Sidewinder proof
+1. __VERIFIER_ASSUME_LEAKAGE(arg): When the timing-modeling transformation encounters this call, it update the leakage tracking variables with the value passed to the stub
+2. S2N_PUBLIC_INPUT(arg): the argument given here is taken to be public.
+All other variables are assumed private by default.
+3. S2N_INVARIENT(arg): asserts that the given argument is an invariant of the loop, and as such holds on each execution of the loop, and at loop exit.

 ### The gory details

 Mathematically, a program `P(secret, public)` has runtime `Time(P(secret,public))`.
 A program has a timing side-channel of delta if `|Time(P(secret_1,public)) - Time(P(secret_2,public))| = delta`.
 If we can represent `Time(P(secret,public))` as a mathematical formula, we can use a theorem prover to mathematically prove that the timing leakage of the program, for all choices of `secret_1, secret_2`, is less than `delta`.